 We value working in partnership with the local community.
 We are members of the Coleford Twinning Organisation and write to pupils in our French Twinning town school.
-We attend events such as: singing at local charity events, country dance festival, St Briavels carnival, the Coleford light parade and make displays for local organisations.
+We attend events such as: singing at local charity events, country dance festival, St Briavels carnival, local hospice and elderly people's homes and make displays for local organisations.
 Our FSW, SENCO and HT signpost families for additional support if needed.
-We work in partnership with parents through regular day to day contact, parent consultations, structured conversations, parents in school weeks, surveys and discussions.
-Pupil premium children are closely monitored by HT, SLT and class teacher.
-The pupils needs are discussed in detail in parents evening or structured conversations.
+We work in partnership with parents through regular day to day contact, parent consultations, shared conversations, assessment meetings, phonic meetings and workshops, parents in school weeks, surveys and discussions.
+Pupil premium children are closely monitored by HT, Subject leaders and class teacher.
+The pupil's needs are discussed in detail with parents in parent's evening or shared conversations.

-Pupil Premium provision and impact - September 2019 (2018-2019 data) Please note that we do no have national data for 19/20
+Pupil Premium provision and impact - September 2019 (2018-2019 data)

+No national data available for 19/20